 - Technology-Enhanced Learning: Learning is an integral part of knowledge work – both professionals and knowledge-intensive organisations need to continuously learn in order to be successful.
 I understand learning broadly as a change in knowledge or skills/processes.
-In my research, I am interested in designing computer support for informal learning – without predefined curriculum or teacher.
+I have worked on designing computer support for informal learning – without predefined curriculum or teacher.
 I have been working in the EU projects APOSDLE with Stefanie Lindstaedt, Luciano Serafini, Chiara Ghidini, Marco Rospocher, Tobias Ley and Barbara Kump, and in MIRROR (rated an excellent project) with Michael Prilla, Birgit Krogstie and Angela Fessl and many others on these topics.
-I am now extending my research on technology-enhanced learning in the EU H2020 project MoreGrasp, where I work on games that help spinal cord injury patients learn to use a complex interactive system (Master thesis of Christofer Öjeling and collaboration with Granit Luzhnica and Eduardo Veas, see Luzhnica et al., 2016).
+I have extended my research on technology-enhanced learning in the EU H2020 project MoreGrasp, where I worked on games that help spinal cord injury patients learn to use a complex interactive system (Master thesis of Christofer Öjeling and collaboration with Granit Luzhnica and Eduardo Veas, see Luzhnica et al., 2016).
 In H2020 MOVING, I try to understand the role of searching for knowledge work, and to design reflection interventions that help users reflect and adapt their search strategies within their work together with Angela Fessl and Stefan Thalmann.

 - Data-Driven Business Models: Data Analytics are now a “game changing” technology.
 Global giants like Amazon or Uber have disrupted whole industry sectors with data-driven business models.
 But what are patterns of creating value from (big) data analytics for other companies or organisations?
 How are data analytics technologies changing work processes and business processes?
 I am now pushing this topic in the context of my area at the Know-Center.